hudadiaz/rails-google-smtp-example/README.md

 # Rails Gmail SMTP Sample

 This is a simple app that takes some input to send emails.
+Emails will be sent as `GMAIL_ACCOUNT`.

 ## Inputs

  - to (comma seperated) **required**
- - from (must be valid gmail email?)
  - cc (comma seperated)
  - cc (comma seperated)
  - subject **required**